hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/06-Module-installation.md

 ## Activate the plugin

-After

 1. Go to "_Plugins -> Installed Plugins_".
 2. Search for the "_WooCommerce HiPay Enterprise_" plugin.
+3. Verify the plugin version.
-3. Click on “Activate” in the plugin description.
+3. Click on “_Activate_” in the plugin description.

 ![legend](images/activate-plugin.png)